aleffert/knobs/README.md

 - Export logger data: images/colors/entire contents
 - HTML escape logged strings

-## Error handling/robustness

-## Plugins
+## General Plugins
 - Easier plugin installation
 - More plugins
+- Settings UI for adding additional plugin paths or possibly a way to configure this dynamically
+- Version plugins

+## General Error handling/robustness

 ## Auto-Updating
-- Maybe not worthwhile since you need to checkout the code anyway
+- Maybe not worthwhile since you pretty much need to checkout the code anyway

+## Tests
+- Per plugin tests
+- App tests
+- Connection tests

 ## Documentation
 - How to use
-- How to write a plugin
+- How to write a plugin, device side and desktop side
+- FAQ

 ## Bugs
 - Fix menu items so there are only relevant ones
 - Fix issue where showing a color doesn't work on the first try
-- Fix occasional hang on disconnect
+- Fix client deadlock on disconnect